On this page

 Extra rules for distance selling

 If you trade online with consumers, by phone or by mail order, there are additional rules for your stationery.
-Your website must provide complete clarity about the identity of your business (address details, Dutch Commercial Register number and VAT identification number).
+Your website must provide complete clarity about the identity of your business.
+Next to your trade name, and Dutch Commercial Register number, you provide your address details and VAT identification number.
 You must also inform your customers about the price, characteristics of the product, method of payment and delivery.